parthian-sterlet/sitega/README.md

 andy0bsn2.cpp performs the bootsrap cross validation test to estimate the performance of a model with a given train ChIP-seq dataset
 ## Module 4: Set threshold for a model
 sitega_thr_dist_mat.cpp creates table of thresholds for the scaner (andy1_mat.cpp) based on score distribution for a background dataset
-## Module 5: Scan sequences with a model
+## Module 5: Scan test sequences with a model
 andy1_mat.cpp scans a fasta file with DNA sequences with a given model

 ## Interaction of modules